 In order to build a healthy, sustainable, and durable construction, materials and house elements have to be carefully considered.
-Insulation is one of the key to make your house comfortable and the interior pleasant.
-If you are looking to improve bills and save money on energy-consumption, insulation can also be the solution.
+Insulation is one of the keys to making your house comfortable and the interior pleasant.
+If you are looking to improve bills and save money on energy consumption, insulation can also be the solution.

 Why insulate?
-What are the main locations in the house where to install insulation?
-How to evaluate the efficiency of materials and what is the choice of products?
+What are the main locations in the prefabricated house where to install insulation?
+How to evaluate the efficiency of materials, and what is the choice of products?

 This month, we focus on building insulation.

 The main objective when installing insulation in a building is to reduce heat loss, but from one material to another, many benefits can come along.
 The proper insulation, also adapted to the construction, will provide you with many advantages.

 Very often, insulation is associated with heat loss; it is essential in the kit house to prevent the heat from escaping through the walls, roof, and other weak points, but not only.
 Insulation also works as a temperature regulator.
 If the house is properly insulated, you will benefit from pleasant temperatures inside the dwelling all year round, despite the exterior climate.
 Not only the house environment will be balanced, as well as the atmosphere enjoyable, but savings will be made on the heating costs, as heating consumption will be reduced.
 Associated with efficient heating and ventilation systems, good insulation will guarantee a return on investment over time after building a house or improving your old one.

 Saving heat and energy will also have a positive impact on reducing greenhouse gas emissions.
 By doing so, many negative factors contributing to global warming and pollution will also be decreased.
 Good insulation will help to keep the house steady, ease maintenance, and extend the durability and sustainability of the construction.